bookofquantum/BOQ/photons/Qubitron/Fabrication.md

 # Overview of fabrication tolerances and their impact on waveguide-to-APD coupling!
 Correctly identified the key tolerances and their potential effects.
-Let's now discuss methods for minimizing back reflections, as this is particularly important for quantum applications like PhotoniX.
+Let's now discuss methods for minimizing back reflections, as this is particularly important for quantum applications like Qubitron.

 **Minimizing Back Reflections:**